Professional & Educational Activities Board

 PEAB is responsible recommending, evaluating, initiating, and nurturing programs, products, and services to serve practitioners and their employers.

-The five PEAB committees include.
+The three PEAB committees include.

-Engineering Disciplines Committee
+Computer Engineering and Science Disciplines

 The Engineering Disciplines Committee (PEAB-ED) makes recommendations to the PEAB regarding programs that serve the Computer, Software, and Systems Engineering communities.
 The PEAB-ED Committee collaborates with and offers support and technical advice to PEAB-EIT and PEAB-AC in areas of common interest.
 When appropriate, liaison relationships with relevant Technical Councils, Technical Committees, and/or Standards committees are established.